2019zhou/2021-MCM-C/README.md

 # 2021-MCM-C
 - OUR Solution: a random forest classifier based on multiple features fusion
-- First and foremost, thanks to my excellent teammates [@solaris](https://github.com/luxinyu1), [@Mikan1206](https://github.com/Mikan1206).
+- First and foremost, thank my excellent teammates [@solaris](https://github.com/luxinyu1), [@Mikan1206](https://github.com/Mikan1206).
 [Solaris](https://github.com/luxinyu1)'s work for extracting the features from the text (nlp) and images(CV) impress me greatly.
 And no words can be found to describe the spirit of teamwork throught the four days.
 What binds us together is the the passsion for cracking the data and the love for writing codes.
 Still, there are regrets that we do not display the process and results in a more mathematical way.

 ## What's our solution?
 - a random forest classifier based on multiple features fusion